 The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

 Although Real-time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile data store.
 The Profile store is separate from catalog data in the data lake and Identity Service data in the identity graph.

 Experience Platform provides a series of guardrails to help you avoid creating Experience Data Model (XDM) schemas which Real-time Customer Profile cannot support.
 This includes soft limits that will result in performance degradation, as well has hard limits that will result in errors and system breakages.
 For more information, including a list of guidelines and example use cases, please read the Profile guardrails documentation.

 Each individual customer profile is composed of multiple profile fragments that have been merged to form a single view of that customer.
 For example, if a customer interacts with your brand across several channels, your organization will have multiple profile fragments related to that single customer appearing in multiple datasets.
 When these fragments are ingested into Platform, they are merged together in order to create a single profile for that customer.

-When the data from multiple sources conflicts (for example one fragment lists the customer as “single” while the other lists the customer as “married”) the merge policy determines which information to prioritize and include in the profile for the individual.
-Therefore, the total number of profile fragments within Platform is likely to always be higher than the total number of merged profiles, as each profile is composed of multiple fragments.
+When the data from multiple datasets conflicts (for example one fragment lists the customer as “single” while the other lists the customer as “married”) the merge policy determines which information to prioritize and include in the profile for the individual.
+Therefore, the total number of profile fragments within Platform is likely to always be higher than the total number of merged profiles, as each profile is typically composed of multiple fragments from multiple datasets.